 I wrote the book because I witnessed this dynamic for years in my private practice, and, among my friends.
 I saw even the most successful of women, come unglued -- not to mention the thousands, if not millions of men, women and children, whose heads are spinning because someone is aggressively challenging their reality.

-The powerful gaslighter (he has power both because he asserts it and because the gaslightee gives it to him!) engages in an ongoing, systematic knocking down of the other, less powerful, person, purposely controlling the relationship by telling the other that there is something wrong with the way she sees the world or there's something wrong with who she is -- and-- the gaslightee, by agreeing with him or allowing his perceptions define hers, over time, loses confidence, feels unsure and experiences a growing shakiness of self.
-Gradually, the gaslightee begins to question what she thought she knew---and gives up the power to stand in her own reality.
+The powerful gaslighter (he has power both because he asserts it and because the gaslightee gives it to him!) engages in an ongoing, systematic knocking down of the other, less powerful, person, purposely controlling the relationship by telling the other that there is something wrong with the way she sees the world or there's something wrong with who she is.
+Meanwhile, the gaslightee, by agreeing with him or allowing his perceptions define hers, over time, loses confidence, feels unsure and experiences a growing shakiness of self.
+Gradually, the gaslightee begins to question what she thought she knew, and gives up the power to stand in her own reality.

 Please check out my book for more strategies - and, look for my future posts on power in relationships.